Celebrate NAHSL’s 60th Anniversary and Your Accomplishments at the 2018 NAHSL Annual Meeting

 * Background/Introduction (What prompted you to do this project?) * Objectives (What did you hope to accomplish?) * Description of Program/Project (What did you do?) * Results/Reflections (What was the outcome?
 What were the best practices or lessons learned?) * Conclusion (What did you learn?
 How has this made you or your library stronger?)

-Proposals are due by August 27.
-Two blinded committee members will review each proposal based on the following criteria and notify you of their decision by September 14.
+Proposal submissions are CLOSED.
+Two blinded committee members will review each proposal based on the following criteria and notify you of their decision by September 17.

 * Relevance to a broad audience (i.e. hospital librarians, academic librarians) * Potential for reproducibility * Thoughtfulness of proposal (i.e. Is your proposal well organized?
 Is it free of spelling and grammatical errors?)